dynawo/dynawo.github.io/install/index.md

 $> ./myEnvDynawo.sh build-all
 ```

+You can have more information about compilation options and customisation [here](compilation_options).

 **Warning**: If you're working behind a proxy make sure you have exported the following proxy environment variables
 ``` bash
 $> export http_proxy=